Catalog -> Miscellaneous -> Spices

 Cardamom is generally safe for most people when consumed in food amounts.
 However, in large doses, it may cause allergic reactions, such as skin rashes or respiratory issues.
 People with gallstones should also exercise caution, as cardamom can potentially trigger gallstone colic due to its gallbladder-stimulating effects.

-How much Cardamom to eat per day?
+How much cardamom to eat per day?

 The recommended daily intake of cardamom is about 1-1.5 grams per day, which is roughly equivalent to 1/2 to 1 teaspoon.
 Consuming more than this amount may lead to discomfort or adverse effects, so it's best to use moderation when adding cardamom to your diet.

-Cardamom Allergies
+Cardamom allergies

 Cardamom is a spice commonly used in cooking and baking.
 Allergies to cardamom are rare, but they can occur.
 Symptoms of a cardamom allergy may include skin rash, hives, swelling, difficulty breathing, or digestive issues.
 If you suspect you have a cardamom allergy, it's important to consult with a healthcare professional for proper diagnosis and advice.